Copper Basin, Arizona

 Historic work during the 1960-1970s focused on the core of the exposed system that was interpreted as an upright porphyry target.
 EMX’s structural geologic interpretations suggest that the Copper Basin porphyry system is tilted >65°, topping to the east.

-EMX completed a partner-funded, seven hole diamond drill campaign totaling 2,776m in 2013.
+EMX completed a partner-funded, seven hole diamond drill campaign totaling 2,776 meters in 2013.
 The drill results indicated the mineralized system starts at the surface, and six of the seven drill holes bottomed in copper-molybdenum mineralization.
 Hole CB-13-01 was altered and mineralized over its entire 919.7 meter length, and averaged 0.34% copper equivalent (0.18% Cu and 0.029% Mo)1.
 A partner-funded drill program in 2014 consisted of three core holes totaling 1,140 meters that partially tested the western and central target areas.
 This drilling intersected anomalous (~0.04-0.20% Cu) to low grade (~0.2-0.4% Cu) mineralization, and yielded geologic results consistent with BCE’s model of a tilted porphyry system.
-This recent drilling, combined with results from the 2013, and 2019 program, indicate the potential for higher-grade zones north and east of the areas drill tested to date.
+This recent drilling, combined with results from the 2013 program, indicate the potential for higher-grade zones north and east of the areas drill tested to date.

 1 Copper equivalent calculated with a 5.5 Mo:Cu ratio and assumes that metallurgical recoveries and net smelter returns are 100%.
 Reported intercepts are interpreted as true widths in porphyry style mineralization.